alper/alpernl/content/posts/mobile-widget-camp/index.md

 In any case more consolidation and convergence can only be a good thing, especially when the essential differences are so minor.
 I found [a brief reference to that possibility](http://zope.cetis.ac.uk/members/scott/blogview?entry=20071105151422) by a CETIS guy.

 I also think it's curious that OpenSocial/iGoogle gadgets don't run in more places.
-Why isn't there an OpenSocial container for Vista and OS X desktop gadgets just to name one ((You may notice that [Netvibes](http://www.netvibes.com) offers the option to intall widgets to Desktop widget runtimes and Google does not.))?
+Why isn't there an OpenSocial container for Vista and OS X desktop gadgets just to name one [^3]?

 ### Promises, promises